caplena/knowledge-base/docs/Alerts.md

 - Adjust the Significance Slider to set how sensitive the alert should be (e.g., notify for highly significant changes).

+**Alert Preview:**

+Use the preview feature to see how the alert will look before finalizing.

 **2. Change Alerts**

 ![Screenshot 2024-12-05 at 10.19.25.png](<../assets/images/Screenshot 2024-12-05 at 10.19.25.png>)